WomenWhoCode/WWCode-London/resources/mock-interviews/README.md

 # Mock Interview

-Mock Interviews are very helpful in the way to preparing for real interviews!
-Women Who Code London help participant of the community to organise mock interviews and practise tackling interview with each other!
+Mock Interviews are very helpful in preparing for real interviews!
+Women Who Code London helps participants of the community to organise mock interviews and practise tackling interviews with each other!

 - [Mock Interview](#mock-interview)
   - [Process](#process)